The 37 Best Restaurants in Roma Norte & Condesa Mexico City

 Address – Monterrey 225, Roma Nte., Cuauhtémoc, 06700 Ciudad de México, CDMX Google Map

-A cute cafe where you can taste delicious pastry including the classic concha, a mexican sweet bread which is their speciality.
-It’s usually not my favorite but the one they make is absolutely delicious.
+A cute cafe where you can try delicious pastries, including the classic concha, a Mexican sweet bread that is their specialty.
+It’s usually not my favorite, but the one they make is absolutely delicious.

-A great place for breakfast and lunch as they have delicious other Mexican dishes and a great assortment of pastry and baked goods.
+A great place for breakfast and lunch, as they have delicious other Mexican dishes and a great assortment of pastries and baked goods.

 Opening hours – Every day 8 AM–9 PM